AnEmortalKid/scryhub/docs/EXTENSIONS.md

 1. Tell `ScryHub` what `LGSProvider`(s) this library can get information for
 2. Retrieve information from a specific `LGSProvider` when `ScryHub` requests it

-`ScryHub` will communicate using the `chrome.runtime.sendMessage` and send direct RPC calls to your Library.
+`ScryHub` will communicate using the `chrome.runtime.sendMessage` protocol and send direct RPC calls to your Library.

 ## LGS Provider